sderosiaux/every-single-day-i-tldr/README.md

 # 29-03-2018

+- http://www.landoop.com/blog/2018/01/mqtt-influxdb/ Landoop showing off its (good) Lenses platform (a centralized UI to deal with Kafka*, query endpoints, see topology etc.), and using it to ingest (Kafka Connect) from some MQTT to InfluxDB
 - http://www.landoop.com/blog/2018/03/cassandra-to-kafka-part-2/ Cassandra to Kafka using Connect (and a polling strategy)
 - https://cloudplatform.googleblog.com/2018/03/how-we-used-Cloud-Spanner-to-build-our-email-personalization-system-from-Soup-to-nuts.html An interesting feedback of a company going from HBase+Hive to Spanner, why & takeaways
 - https://cloudplatform.googleblog.com/2018/03/introducing-Stackdriver-APM-and-Stackdriver-Profiler-Distributed-tracing-debugging-and-profiling-for-your-performance-sensitive-applications.html GA: Stackdriver Profiler to analyze application cpu, mem etc. through flame charts; Debugger to easily debug (breakpoint) and log in prod (without redeploying); Trace to do trace (spans) analysis through the services (à la OpenTracing, with propagation, latency etc.).